-Women’s Studies is devoted to the academic study of the roles, contributions, and scholarship of women.
-Women’s Studies explores issues of ethnicity (including what has been historically termed race), class, sexual preference and gender as they impact women’s lives in a variety of cultural contexts.
+Women & Gender Studies is devoted to the academic study of the roles, contributions, and scholarship of women.
+Women & Gender Studies explores issues of ethnicity (including what has been historically termed race), class, sexual preference and gender as they impact women’s lives in a variety of cultural contexts.
 It promotes new areas of research, discovers lost contents of human history, identifies women’s place in contemporary life, and encourages a sense of empowerment among students through analysis of their commonality of experience.
-The women’s studies minor prepares students to pursue graduate work or employment in professional and community organizations, with emphasis on critical self-reflection and responsible decision-making.
+The Women & Gender Studies minor prepares students to pursue graduate work or employment in professional and community organizations, with emphasis on critical self-reflection and responsible decision-making.

 - to build on the existing body of scholarship as the program develops an interdisciplinary curriculum about women gender issues.

 - to encourage variety in pedagogical methods for teaching.

 - to transform traditional disciplines through continuing consideration of new data, methods, theories, and analytical frameworks generated by Women & Gender Studies scholarship, helping to correct long-standing oversight of the study of women's contributions to societies throughout the world.